Scott Pelley

-Scott Cameron Pelley (born July 28, 1957) is an American author and reporter for CBS News for more than 31 years.
-Pelley is the author of the 2019 book, Truth Worth Telling, and a correspondent for the CBS News magazine 60 Minutes.
-Pelley served as anchor and managing editor of the CBS Evening News from 2011 to 2017, a period in which the broadcast added more than a million and a half viewers, achieving its highest ratings in more than a decade.
+Scott Cameron Pelley (born July 28, 1957) is an American author and broadcast journalist.
+Pelley is the author of the 2019 book, Truth Worth Telling, and a former correspondent for the CBS News magazine 60 Minutes.
+Pelley served as anchor and managing editor of the CBS Evening News from 2011 to 2017, a period in which the broadcast added viewers.
 Pelley served as CBS News's chief White House correspondent from 1997 to 1999.

+Beginning his broadcast news career at local stations in Texas, Pelley worked for CBS News in New York for 37 years.
+During his career, he received numerous awards for excellence in journalism.

 Early life and education

 Born in San Antonio, Texas, Pelley grew up in Lubbock, where he graduated from Coronado High School and obtained his first job in journalism at the age of 15 as a copyboy for the Lubbock Avalanche-Journal.
-Staying close to home, he majored in journalism at Texas Tech University in Lubbock.
+Staying close to home, he majored in journalism at Texas Tech University in Lubbock, though he left school a few credit hours short of completing his degree.